 - LGBTQ Partner Abuse and Sexual Assault Helpline: 1-866-356-6998

-- There are also instant messaging and text options available if it isn’t safe to talk on the phone.
-The Family Violence and Sexual Assault Virginia Hotline and the LGBTQ Partner Abuse and Sexual Assault Helpline have a confidential chat feature here, or you can text the hotlines at: 1-804-793-9999.
+- If it isn’t safe to talk on the phone, there are instant messaging and text messaging options available for The Family Violence and Sexual Assault Virginia Hotline and the LGBTQ Partner Abuse and Sexual Assault Helpline.

 - 2-1-1 Virginia: Dialing 2-1-1 is a free, confidential referral and information helpline and website that connects people to health and human services they need, 24 hours a day, seven days a week.
 211Virginia.org also is available online here.